 Even though it is illegal to dump trash in someone else’s dumpster without permission—doing so could result in $500+ fines and possible jail time—it is still common for passersby to try and sneak their own garbage or items into dumpsters that aren't theirs.

-The exact laws vary by municipality, but most cities consider this type of illegal dumping a misdemeanor punishable by fines and possible jail time.
-Learn more about your local laws pertaining to the issue by doing an online search for “litter statute in [your city].”
+The exact laws regarding this issue vary by municipality, but most cities consider this type of illegal dumping a misdemeanor punishable by fines and possible jail time.

 - In some cases, a second dumpster may be necessary to complete the job.